 - 1/2 teaspoon smoked paprika

-- 8 oz semi-smoked Spanish chorizo (cut into ¼ inch pieces)
+- 8 oz smoked or semi-smoked Spanish chorizo (cut into ¼ inch pieces)

 - 2 cups Arborio rice